imbrikis/card-memory-game/README.md

-# A card memory game
+# Card Memory

+## _Made with React and Tailwind_

-## Card memory is a game where you have to click on a card to see what image is underneath it and try to find the matching image underneath the other cards.
+Card Memory is a game where you have to click on a card to see what image is underneath it and try to find the matching image underneath the other cards.

-### User Stories

-- User can see a grid with n x n cards (n is an integer).
-All the cards are faced down initially (hidden state)
+- The user can see a grid with 18 cards.
+All the cards are faced down initially (hasBeenFlipped state set to false)
 - User can click a button to start the game.
 When this button is clicked, a timer will start
-- User can click on any card to unveil the image that is underneath it (change it to visible state).
+- User can click on any card to unveil the image that is underneath it (change hasBeenFlipped state to true).
 The image will be displayed until the user clicks on a 2nd card
 - When the User clicks on the 2nd card:
-- If there is a match, the 2 cards will be eliminated from the game (leave them in the visible state)
+- If there is a match, the 2 cards will be eliminated from the game (leave them in the flipped state)
-- If there isn’t a match, the 2 cards will flip back to their original state (hidden state)
+- If there isn’t a match, the 2 cards will flip back to their original state (hasBeenFlipped set to false)
-- When all the matches have been found, the User can see a dialog box showing a Congratulations message with a counter displaying the time it took to finish the game
+- When all the matches have been found, the User is congratulated and has the option to restart the game with a newly shuffled deck

-### Bonus features

-- Use can choose between multiple levels of difficulty (Easy, Medium, Hard).
-Increased difficulty means: decreasing the time available to complete and/or increasing the number of cards
-- User can see the game statistics (nr. of times he won / he lost, best time for each level)

 ### Current Issues

-- Users can click on another card during the half second it takes for the incorrect cards to flip over
-- This causes a 3rd card to stay in a flipped over state
+- Users can click on another card during the half second it takes for the other cards to flip over: This causes a 3rd card to stay in a flipped over state
+- This application only works on desktop at the moment